luisdelaye/Mexstrain/README.md

 <p style='text-align: right;'> Figure 2.
 Location of the files sequence.fasta, metadata.tsv and spikeprot####.fasta in GISAID. </p>

-#
-Also in [GISAID](https://www.gisaid.org), download all the metadata of the genome sequences from the country (or any other geographical region) on which you would like to focus your Nextstrain analysis.
-In this case, we will download the metadata from all complete and high coverage sequences from Mexico (gisaid_hcov-19_2021_##_##_##.tsv).
+Also in [GISAID](https://www.gisaid.org), download all the 'Patient status metadata' associated to the genome sequences from the country (or any other geographical region) on which you would like to focus your Nextstrain analysis.
+In this case, we will download the metadata from all complete and high coverage sequences from Mexico (gisaid_hcov-19_2022_##_##_##.tsv).
 You can find this information in 'Search -> Location -> North America -> Mexico' and by clicking in the boxes 'complete' and 'high coverage' and when asked, download the 'Patient status metadata' (Figure 3).

 <p align="center">
   <img width="736.5" height="596.25" src="https://github.com/luisdelaye/Mexstrain/blob/main/Figure-3-Mexstrain.png">